-Kixx is an author now and a psychologist and coach who loves to read.
-As Speak From Your Heart and Be Heard: Stories of Courage and Healing came into print recently, she realized a lifelong dream of writing and publishing fiction.
+Kixx is an author, a psychologist, and a coach who loves to read.
+When she recently published Speak from Your Heart and Be Heard: Stories of Courage and Healing, she realized a lifelong dream of writing and publishing fiction.
 Little did she imagine how the world was to change following her exciting and successful book launch in February of 2020.

 Kixx grew up in post-war Seattle.
 The jubilation of those days made a deep impression.
 Her father’s mechanical invention at Boeing was a legend.
 The population was intoxicated by planes and air travel.